adrische/git-tutorial/README.md

 ## Configuring Git

 git config --list - settings.
 Additionally append `--local`, `--global`, or `--system` for different levels of settings (for one project, all projects, or all users). git config --global setting value - change a setting (for example user.name to a given value.
 Note, user.name is a global setting, `git config --local user.name value` will add an additional local user.name).

-## Other topics
+Use single quotes '' for values with space.

-### Setting your user name and email address
+### Interlude: Setting your user name and email address of an existing commit

 When doing the first commit, you may get this message: